Finding What You Are Looking For

 Attain Your Goals By Including These Two Elements

-Yet, when you ask someone what their goals are, chances are that they will come back with some very fuzzy, unspecified, vague, nebulous thing that can hardly be called a specific target.
+Yet, when you ask someone what their goals are, chances are that they will recite some nebulous thing that can hardly be called a specific target.

-If you don’t specifically know what you are looking for, how do you know when you can stop looking for it?
+If you don’t know specifically what you are looking for, how will you know when you can stop looking for it?

-In the drive to attain your goals, it is too easy to redefine vague targets to match your effort instead of expending the extra effort to reach well-specified goals.
+In the drive to attain your goals, it’s easy to redefine vague targets to match your effort.
+It’s easy to say, “That’s good enough.”

-When creating your goals, include as many details as possible, and insure that your evidence procedure is measurable.
+When you are creating your goals, 1) include as many details as possible, and 2) ensure your evidence procedure is measurable.